 1. State Parties recognize the importance of international cooperation and its promotion for the realization of the purpose of the present Convention and will undertake appropriate and effective measures in this regard, between and among States and, as appropriate, in partnership with relevant international and regional organizations and civil society.
 Such measures could include, but are not limited to:

-promote effective technical cooperation and capacity-building among policy makers, operators and users of domestic, regional and international remedial mechanism,
+Promoting effective technical cooperation and capacity-building among policy makers, operators and users of domestic, regional and international remedial mechanism,

 Sharing experiences, good practices, challenges, information and training programs on the implementation of the present convention,

-Facilitating cooperation in research and studies on the best practices and experiences for preventing violations of human rights in the context of business activities of transitional character.
+Facilitating cooperation in research and studies on the best practices and experiences for preventing violations of human rights in the context of business activities of transnational character.

 Article 13.
 Consistency with International Law